 - Antioxidants, like vitamins A and C, to prevent and treat premature wrinkles.

 - Skin-identical ingredients, like ceramides and cholesterol, to keep its protective barrier intact and prevent dryness.

 - Exfoliating acids, like glycolic and salicylic, to remove old dead cells and prevent breakouts.

 - Sunscreen agents, like zinc oxide and titanium dioxide, to protect against UV damage.

 - Skin-lighteners, like niacinamide and hydroquinone, to reduce dark spots and discolourations.

 - Soothing ingredients, like allantoin and oats, to reduce inflammation.

-You can use 5 products and see all hell break loose if they all have rich textures.
-Rich textures are very moisturizing, but, they can also clog pores and create a barrier that prevents anything you apply next from penetrating into the skin.
-That’s why, as a rule, you apply heavily-textured products last and lightly-textured products first.
+You can use 5 products and have all hell break loose if they all have rich textures.
+Rich textures are very moisturizing, but, they can also clog pores.

 Until then, you can use as many products as you feel your skin needs.